zerasul/mdbook_en/7controls/controls.md

 Some other third-party drivers added some extra functionality such as autoFire or other options.

-There were different designs depending on the Mega Drive version (Japan/Europe or America); in addition, many other third party controllers that had many other designs.
+There were different designs depending on the Mega Drive version (Japan/Europe or America); in addition, many other third party controllers had many other designs.

 ![3 Button Controller](7controls/img/controller3Button.jpg "3 Button Controller")
 _3 Button GamePad_